 Each of the four Carnegie Museums has its own distinct personality and incredible experiences to offer.

-As the largest and most far-reaching cultural organization in the Pittsburgh region, each year Carnegie Museums serves more than 1.4 million people, including 400,000 school children.
+As the largest and most far-reaching cultural organization in the Pittsburgh region, each year Carnegie Museums serves 1.5 million people, including more than 249,000 schoolchildren.

 Our example as a cultural leader and champion of the Pittsburgh region starts at the top.